1. What type of kingdom did Christ intend to bring?

 2. What role did Christ intend for Saint Peter?

 In the district of Caesarea Philippi, Christ asks his disciples “Who do men say that the Son of man is?”
 St. Peter responds, “You are the Christ, the Son of the living God.”
 Jesus then says to St. Peter:

-Christ’s intention for the role of St. Peter within the kingdom is twofold: Christ changed Simon Bar-jona’s name to Peter meaning rock and he will be a foundation for Christ’s kingdom on earth, the Church, and secondly, St. Peter is given the “keys of kingdom,” which come with great authority4.
-It is important to note this is one of the few times Christ ever mentions the “Church.”
+What is Christ’s intention for St. Peter with his Kingdom?
+On its face, the passage affirms two general truths.
+First, Christ changes Simon Bar-jona’s name to Peter meaning Rock, the foundation of Christ’s kingdom on earth, the Church.
+In the Old Testament, God changing someone’s name denoted a special calling, a new vocation, e.g., Abram to Abraham, Sarai to Sarah, Jacob to Israel, etc. St. Peter’s name change denotes that he will have a special vocation among the twelve disciples.
+Second, St. Peter is given the “keys of kingdom,” which comes with ability to bind and loose.4 It is important to note this is one of the few times Christ ever mentions the “Church.”

 3. What is the biblical backing for St. Peter’s role in accordance with the Davidic Kingdom?

 If Christ’s Kingdom retains a unique Davidic character, is there any Old Testament evidence that illuminates the keys given to St. Peter?
 Yes, it is clear that Christ is rewording a passage from Isaiah that speaks of a position within the Davidic Kingdom:

 And I will place on his shoulder the key of the house of David; he shall open, and none shall shut; and he shall shut, and none shall open.
 And I will fasten him like a peg in a sure place, and he will become a throne of honor to his father’s house.